rubyrazor/masters-of-shaolin/README.md

 # Masters of Shaolin

-An imageboard where afficionados of Shaolin Kung Fu can upload images of their adored masters and discuss them in a comment section.
+An imageboard where afficionados of Shaolin Kung Fu can upload images, along with a title and a description, of their adored masters and discuss them in a comment section.

 </br>